GregReddick/ComTestLibrary/README.md

 ```
 <PropertyGroup>
+	<AssemblyName>$(MSBuildProjectName)$(Platform)</AssemblyName>
+	<Description>Com Test Library</Description>
 	<EnableComHosting>true</EnableComHosting>
-	<NETCoreSdkRuntimeIdentifier>win-x86</NETCoreSdkRuntimeIdentifier>
-	<PlatformTarget>AnyCPU</PlatformTarget>
-	<TargetFramework>net5.0-windows7.0</TargetFramework>
+	<EnableDefaultItems>false</EnableDefaultItems>
+	<GenerateDocumentationFile>True</GenerateDocumentationFile>
+	<NETCoreSdkRuntimeIdentifier>win-$(Platform)</NETCoreSdkRuntimeIdentifier>
+	<Platforms>x64;x86</Platforms>
+	<TargetFramework>net5.0-windows</TargetFramework>
 </PropertyGroup>
 ```
-The EnableComHosting setting tells the compiler that it needs to build the ComTestLibrary.comhost.dll.
-The NETCoreSdkRuntimeIdentifier win-x86 setting informs the compiler that when it builds the comhost.dll, it should be a 32 bit file (use win-x64 if you wanted to build 64 bit).
-The PlatformTarget setting tells the compiler that it should make the actual DLL AnyCPU (use x64 for 64 bit).
-The TargetFramework setting tells the compiler that it should use .NET 5 built for windows 7.0 or later.
+The AssemblyName setting will change the name of the final assembly to have the bitness appended to the name.
+The Description setting is used as the description of the type library inside the registry.
+The EnableComHosting setting tells the compiler that it needs to build the ComTestLibraryx86.comhost.dll (or ComTestLibraryx64).
+The NETCoreSdkRuntimeIdentifier win-$(Platform) setting informs the compiler that when it builds the comhost.dll, it should match the bitness of the library.
+The Platforms setting tells Visual Studio it should support building both bitness values.
+The TargetFramework setting tells the compiler that it should use .NET 5 built for windows.
 Since none of this runs on any operating system other than Windows, it won't complain about features that don't work elsewhere.

 # The IDL File
 The next task is to generate a type library.
 Because .NET Core doesn't do